Georgian Bay Islands National Park; A Guide to Exploring Beausoleil Island

 Fishing

-Visit the Giants rock chair at Finger Point
+Visit the Giants Rock Chair at Finger Point

 Just north of the Cedar Spring campground, on the islands eastern shore at Finger Point, you’ll find a rock chair fit for a sasquatch.
 A great spot for that iconic photo-op, the chair also offers a great view of the bay and Big Dog channel.
 There is no signage for Finger Point, but if you head to the northern end of the Cedar Spring campground, and take a right at the last campsite, you’ll see a trail leading to the point where you’ll find this larger-than-life rock chair.

-Interpretation programs and Guided hikes
+Interpretation programs and Guided Hikes

 Parks Canada offers some great daily interpretation programs and guided hikes from the Visitor Centre for those wanting to learn more about the island and its history.
 Some programs include Indigenous interpretation, fire making techniques, and stories of Georgian Bay.
-Stop by the Visitor Centre when you arrive to check out the program for the day.
+Stop by the Visitor Centre when you arrive to check out the programming for the day.

 Practical Tips